huggingface/blog/using-ml-for-disasters.md

 ![mlops](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/disaster-assets/pipeline.png)

-There are tens of people behind this application and its individual components, who worked with no sleep to get these out in such a short time.
+There are tens of volunteers behind this application and its individual components, who worked with no sleep to get these out in such a short time.

 ## Remote Sensing Applications